SAP-samples/btp-build-resilient-apps/tutorials/07_setupeventmesh/README.md

 10. Select the **Import Certificate** icon.
    ![import-certificate](./images/importCertificate9.png)

-11. Once you have imported the certificate, select**Add to Certificate List** and don't forget to save it.
+11. Once you have imported the certificate, select **Add to Certificate List** and don't forget to save it.
    ![import-certificate](./images/importCertificate10.png)

+---

+Congratulations!
+You have now done the required steps in the SAP S/4HANA on-premise system, so that the system can proactively send events to the SAP Event Mesh service on SAP BTP.